microsoft/mcp-gateway/mcp-proxy-server/README.md

   > **Note:** When using a bridged local server, certain system packages may be missing by default.
 To address this, you can install the required packages within a custom Dockerfile and build your own `mcp-proxy` image.

 ### Proxying Remote Servers
 For proxying another internal mcp server hosted in streamable HTTP.
-Set the target ednpoint in environment variable
+Set the target endpoint in environment variable
   - `MCP_PROXY_URL`